What Is Otezla (Apremilast)?

 Otezla (apremilast) is approved for treating adult patients with moderate to severe plaque psoriasis who are candidates for phototherapy or systemic medication.1 It is also approved for adult patients with active psoriatic arthritis.

 Otezla is not currently approved for patients under 18 years of age.
-Its safety in treating women who are pregnant or breastfeeding is not yet known.
 People who have kidney disease may need to take a lower dose of Otezla.
 People who are allergic to the active ingredient, apremilast, or any other ingredients in Otezla should not take the medicine2.
+Otezla has not been studied in pregnant women, or in women who are breastfeeding.
+Tell your doctor if you are pregnant, planning to become pregnant, or planning to breastfeed.

 What are the possible side effects of taking Otezla (apremilast)?